-- 1. Be courteous, respectful and cooperative with driver. - 2.
+- 1. Be courteous, respectful, and cooperative with the driver. - 2.
 No food, drink, pets, breakable items, dangerous objects or electronic devices are allowed on the bus. - 3.
 Remain properly seated and keep hands and feet to oneself and inside windows. - 4.
 Take pride in your bus by helping to keep it clean and safe by not throwing papers or other trash on the floor or seats.
 Do not make any marks on seats, sides, or windows of the bus. - 5.
-Talk quietly, shouting, use of bad language and fighting are prohibited.
+Talk quietly.
+Shouting, and the use of foul language and fighting are prohibited.